olekingKinga/Royalpaw-Safaris/README.md

-# Royalpaw-Safaris
+# Royalpaw Safaris
-Running 2024 updates for Royalpaw Safaris to improve on SEO content.
+Website SEO updates 2024.

-## Editing started on 21st April 2024 after AWS Community Day, Kenya.
+## Editing started on 21st April 2024.
-I am happy to start improving this website content from scrach to advanced.
+I am planning to work on all the pages content optimizing for the SEO.

-Target impactful site is 3 Months time.
+##